 It’s always a bonus when the person you are travelling with is easy-going and flexible.
 It makes coming up with travel games so much more fun.
 Walking around the airport to make the 10k step goal, even if that means circling the same area numerous times.
-Watching the same movie while on the plane, or agreeing to miss sleep to catch an opportunity to see a local attraction before the next flight.
+Watching the same movie while on the plane or agreeing to miss sleep to catch an opportunity to see a local attraction before the next flight.
 Or even trying to find that vegan restaurant somewhere in Shanghai.
 Business travel is what you make of it.

 Appreciating the opportunity

 Business travel also exposes you to a different side of a foreign country.
-You meet with companies and business owners that you wouldn’t normally see.
+You meet with companies and business owners that you wouldn’t usually see.
 You learn about the business climate and the customs of that country from a business perspective.
 It gives you a different understanding of the culture.

 Become a better traveller

-Business travel has made me a better traveler.
+Business travel has made me a better traveller.
 I am very comfortable living out of my suitcase, planning my time and switching between different modes of transportation.
-It exposed me to different business cultures which sometimes helps when I travel for pleasure.
+It exposed me to different business cultures, which sometimes helps when I travel for pleasure.
 It has broadened my experiences, allowed for personal growth and helped me develop a broader range of skills that I can use in all aspects of my life.